New Dynamical Measurements from a Lensed Quasar Sample: Joint Analysis Constrains the Mass Profile Evolution of Lens

 Our results are in good qualitative agreement with major studies of GGSL \citep{Auger2010, Bolton2012, Chen2019}.
 The inferred trends—negative evolution with redshift and positive dependence on surface density—support the picture of inside-out growth and mass assembly of massive early-type galaxies within the $\Lambda$CDM paradigm.

 Quantitatively, the evolutionary trend measured in this work ($\gamma_z = -0.35^{+0.08}_{-0.09}$) is stronger than that reported by \citet{Chen2019} for GGSL systems ($\gamma_z = -0.218^{+0.089}_{-0.087}$).
 Although the final sample employed in our joint analysis is approximately one-fifth the size of that used in Table P3 of \citet{Chen2019}, the associated uncertainties do not scale according to the expected $\sqrt{5}$ relation.
-This discrepancy is likely attributable to the differing redshift distributions of the two samples: our lens population contains a substantially higher fraction of systems at $z_l > 0.4$ ($66.7\%$) compared to their compilation ($27.7\%$).
+This difference is likely driven by a combination of methodological and sample‑selection effects.
+In particular, following \citet{Chen2019}, our analysis adopts informative Gaussian priors on the nuisance parameters ($\delta = 2.173 \pm 0.085$ and $\beta = 0.18 \pm 0.13$), which naturally contributes to tighter posterior constraints.
+To quantify this effect, we re‑analysed the 130 systems from \citet{Chen2019} using the same prior setup adopted in this work.
+We found that the uncertainty on $\gamma_z$ decreases from $0.088$, as reported in \citet{Chen2019}, to approximately $0.07$.
+This confirms that the informative priors do contribute to tightening the inferred constraint.
+Nevertheless, the uncertainty obtained in the present work, $\Delta \gamma_z \simeq 0.09$, remains considerably smaller than would be expected from a simple sample-size scaling from 130 to 24 systems, indicating that the difference in the resulting uncertainties is not driven solely by the adoption of informative priors.
+Rather, the marked difference in the lens redshift coverage between the two samples appears to be the primary contributor.
+The lens redshift range in \citet{Chen2019} spans $0.062 \leq z_l \leq 0.722$, whereas our GQSL sample spans $0.195 \leq z_l \leq 0.867$.
+In addition to this broader coverage of the high-redshift regime, our lens population contains a substantially higher fraction of systems at $z_l > 0.4$ ($66.7\%$) compared to the \citet{Chen2019} compilation ($27.7\%$).